helm/charts/stable/pachyderm/README.md

 How to install the chart
 ------------------------

+We strongly suggest that the installation of Pachyderm should be performed in its own namespace.
 The default installation will deploy Pachyderm on your local Kubernetes cluster:

 ```console
 $ helm install --name my-release stable/pachyderm